apollo

 0

-About LEVETIRACETAM
+About Levetiracetam

-Uses of LEVETIRACETAM
+Uses of Levetiracetam

 Medicinal Benefits

-LEVETIRACETAM contains Levetiracetam, used in combination or alone for treating symptoms of epilepsy.
-It works by slowing down the abnormal signals which the brain gives, leading to episodes of seizures.
-It helps by suppressing specific brain sites responsible for abnormal activity and prevents the spread of electrical signals that cause seizures.
-It reduces the episodes of seizures but does not cure epilepsy.
+• Levetiracetam contains Levetiracetam, used in combination or alone for treating symptoms of epilepsy.
+It works by slowing down the abnormal signals that the brain gives, leading to episodes of seizures.

 Directions for Use